+352 2456-1

 Cascais

-Cascais was once a small fishing village, as evidenced by the brightly coloured boats that can still be seen on the Praia dos Pescadores.
-Today, Cascais is a modern city with restaurants, cafes and shopping streets lining the Atlantic Ocean.
-Most of the hotels are slightly out of the centre and lined-up on the coastal road that stretches from Cascais to the beautiful beach of Praia do Guincho, a popular spot for windsurfing.
-Distance from the airport: 35 km.
+Cascais was once a small fishing village, as evidenced by the brightly-coloured boats that can still be seen on the Praia dos Pescadores.
+Today, it is a modern town, with restaurants, cafés and shops lining the shopping streets along the Atlantic coast.
+Most of the hotels are slightly out of the centre, lining the coastal road that stretches from Cascais to the magnificent beach of Praia do Guincho, which is a popular spot for windsurfing.
+Distance from airport: 35 km.

 Estoril